sethherr/soulheart/README.md

 You can then access the server when your rails app is running.
 You can run the [Soulheart commands](https://sethherr.github.io/soulheart/commands/) from that directory.

 *note: On Heroku Soulheart uses `rackup` to start the server.
-Because of this, there's a `config.ru` and a `Gemfile.lock`&mdash;to make it (and any forks) directly deployable.
+Because of this, there's a `config.ru`, a `Gemfile.lock` and a `app.json`&mdash;to make it (and any forks of it) directly deployable.
 These files aren't in the Gem.*

 ## Testing